donn-majidi/sfclubunibo-arch-fv/README.md

   #### Parameters:
   - `window_size`: Number of observations in each rolling estimation window.
   - `horizon`: Forecast horizon h to evaluate.
+  - `update_frequency`: Update frequency for re-fitting the models.
   - `alpha`: Array of significance levels for Value at Risk and Expected Shortfall forecasting.
 This parameter is optional, if not passed, VaR and ES forecasts will not be computed.
   - `align`: Index alignment method: 'origin' or 'target'.
 Default is 'origin'.